 What is the difference between Hemp and Marijuana?Damian Marc

 Marijuana and cannabis are often used synonymously as is hemp oil and CBD oil.
 But did you know that there is a vast difference between the two?
 Yes, these are all inspiring words, but there has been widespread misinformation that needs to come to an end.
 After all, this is the information age, and people want to know the truth about a product before buying it.
-Today, we clarify all the crucial differences between marijuana and derived hemp products as well as the plants themselves for whoever wants to know and understand the differences.
-When you read this to the end, you will get a pretty good picture of what marijuana and cannabis oil constitute and how it is different from hemp derived extracts as well as the differences in uses.
+Today, we clarify all the crucial differences between marijuana and derived hemp products and the plants themselves.
+When you read this to the end, you will get a pretty good picture of what marijuana and cannabis oil constitute.
+And, how it is different from hemp-derived extracts as well as the differences in uses.
 If you think the difference doesn’t matter, here’s why it matters.

 The hemp vs. marijuana debate

 You are not alone.
 It’s just so confusing at times.
 But it doesn’t have to be!

 If you are confused about the two plant subspecies, you are not alone.
 For decades, cannabis aficionados like yourself have pondered over the question of marijuana or hemp.
 Whether it has to do with composition, taste or the gender of the plants.
 Today we will finally shed some light on the subject.
 You’ll find everything you need to know to make informed choices regarding these two products.
 Perhaps the best way to answer your questions is to take a random guess of the most commonly asked questions.
 See if they are some of yours too.
 Even if you find something that you already knew, don’t mind skipping to the next part.
 This guide is inclusive for everyone, even those who missed the cannabis 101 class.